 For a teacher, there is nothing worse than an untitled essay.
 Well, perhaps an essay titled “English Paper.”

 Read through the titles of articles in a recent magazine to get ideas.
 Refine the phrasing so when you say it out loud the words roll together pleasantly.
 Try to get a subtle hint of your paper’s main argument into the title, even if the meaning won’t be evident to the reader until they have finished your paper.
-If your professor has an ounce of cool in them, try using a reference to current events or an artist/writer/musician you enjoy.
+If your professor has an ounce of cool in them, try using a reference to current events or a pop culture reference you enjoy.
 You’ll communicate that you have taken a personal interest in the material, and generate some curiosity.